 Below are some of the most asked questions associated with new driver club buying.

 Q: How Do I Measure A Golf Driver’s Shaft Length?

-A: To measure your driver, take a 48-inch measuring stick or tape measure and set up the club as if your were addressing a golf ball.
-Set the measuring stick next to the club shaft and measure the club from the butt end of the grip to the bottom of the golf club.
+A: To measure your golf driver, take a 48-inch measuring stick or tape measure and set up the club as if your were addressing a golf ball.
+Set the measuring stick next to the club shaft flex and measure the club from the butt end of the grip to the bottom of the golf club.
 This length is your driver club length.
 Shaft length should be measured from grip end to the hosel.

 Q: Driver vs Fairway Woods: What is the Difference?

 A: Drivers and fairway are very similar in their appearance and internal constructions.
 The most visually apparent difference is the size of the club head and the static loft options.
 Driver are larger in size and tend to have less loft at lest 5 degrees and can be up to 12 degrees than fairway woods.
 They differ in the moment of inertia too.
 Drivers are designed to hit the golf ball off a tee.
 Fairway woods are built to hit the ball from both a tee and several different ground conditions.
 The difference in the sole shapes and adjustable weights of these two clubs make the better suited to different situations around the golf course.